Hard Court Cover Construction

 2015 marked the beginning of our Bring Your Own Designated Device (BYODD) iPad program.
 A great deal of time, research, preparation, school visits, information sessions and planning went into this project over the past two years and implementation was extremely successful during 2015.

 Working with upper primary students initially, and progressing down to the lower year levels, students continued to gain their iPad licence.
 The licence demonstrated that students understand the protocols of the BYODD program and iPad use at school.
 The licence and policy agreement enabled students to start bringing in their own iPad devices for educational use at school.
+Our ICT Committee continue to work to maintain and grow this program.

 Above on our tabs, you will note one for Learning Powers.
 This project began in our school last year and is being supported by consultants from TLE North, to implement ongoing improvement in the school.
 We chose this as a framework for talking about and designing learning.
 It is about students learning how they learn.
 The seven learning dispositions are – Changing and Learning, Critical Curiosity, Meaning Making, Creativity, Resilience, Strategic Awareness and Learning Relationships.
 We are using these dispositions to frame our teaching and learning in the school to develop our students into deep, engaged learners or as our vision says authors of their own learning.
 Learning Power uses current research to support teachers to grow their teaching in the classroom.
 Through this project and with teachers and parents supporting each other, Holy Family Catholic Primary School is working at the forefront of education.
 Please follow the links below for more detail on Learning Power.

 We also had students complete the online perception survey called Effective Lifelong Learning Inventory (ELLI).
 This is an extension of the Learning Powers project and allows us to have rich conversations with students and how they understand themselves as learners.
 Staff also completed their own ELLI profiles and have set their own learning goals for 2016.
+We will all complete the inventory again shortly and see where we have improved our Learning Power.

 Holy Family Catholic School is a KidsMatter school.